Gulf Savannah Wanderer

 Normanton - Cobbold Gorge

-When the journey matters just as much as the destination, jump aboard the historic Gulflander train.
-As locals like to say, “it travels from nowhere to nowhere”.
+When the journey matters just as much as the destination, jump aboard the historic Gulflander RM93 train at Normanton’s handsome Victorian-era railway station.
+Your adventure through the savannah landscape crosses the Norman River to Critters Camp and on to Black Bull Siding before arriving in the old gold mining town of Croydon.
+As locals like to say, the train “travels from nowhere to nowhere”.
 But it sure is fun.
+Call in again at Georgetown and Forsayth en route to Cobbold Gorge.

 Cobbold Gorge Cabins